 Read the full review: Acer Swift 3

 It’s widely known that Chromebooks are excellent for education.
 They’re not only straightforward and easy to use, as well as very secure, but also designed and streamlined for collaboration thanks to how its ChromeOS works.
 So what could be better for educators?
-For a mid-range choice, there’s the Google Pixelbook Go, one of the best Chromebooks 2020 has on offer.
+For a mid-range choice, there’s the Google Pixelbook Go, one of the best Chromebooks on offer.
 Much like most Chromebooks, this has an astounding battery life so you can work through the whole school day, do your after class work and unwind with Netflix all on a single charge.
 It’s also got an amazing quiet keyboard, a rare 1080p webcam and a gorgeous design.
 The display and availability of ports could be better, but then again, if you’re looking for a laptop with a more lightweight structure, this isn’t surprising.

 Read the full review: Google Pixelbook Go